Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 ## Phase 7: Fix known bugs and security issues

+### 7.0.
+Fix known tasks and bugs we have tickets for
+- [ ] https://aiservice-hub.atlassian.net/browse/SVCC-27 - Implement One-Time Token Approach for Secure Credential Transmission
+- [ ] https://aiservice-hub.atlassian.net/browse/SVCC-28 - Fix Google Social Login Flow and Error Handling

 ### 7.1.
 Fix known bugs
-- [ ] Fix the social login which is not working right now
 - [ ] Fix the refresh of the links to the files from the s3 bucket cloud.
 Right now the won´t be visible anymore after 30mins on the dashboard
 - [ ] Job Service with Animation is sometimes not working and gives an error (I think depends on the template of animation)